Ruelle transfer operators for contact Anosov flows and decay of correlations

-In this paper, as a consequence of the main result, we derive exponential decay of correlations for $C^5$ contact Anosov flows on Rieman manifolds $M$ of any dimension and with respect to any Gibbs measure on $M$.
-It appears that so far the only results of this kind have been that of Dolgopyat \cite{kn:D} for geodesic flows on $C^5$ compact surfaces and the one in \cite{kn:St2} for Axiom A flows on basic sets (under additional assumptions including Lipschitz regularity of stable/unstable holonomy maps).
+In this paper, as a consequnece of the main result, we derive exponential decay of correlations for $C^5$ contact Anosov flows on Rieman manifolds $M$ of any dimension and with respect to any Gibbs measure on $M$ admitting Pesin sets with exponentially small tails.

 More recently the emphasis in studying decay of correlations appears to be in trying to establish such results for non-uniformly hyperbolic systems and systems with singularities, e.g. billiards.
+In a remarkable recent paper Baladi, Demers and Liverani \cite{BDL} established exponential decay of correlations for Sinai billiards with finite horizon on a two-dimensional torus.
+See also the historical comments in \cite{BDL} for more information on this topic.

-For example, very recently Baladi and Liverani \cite{kn:BaL} proved exponential decay of correlations for piecewise hyperbolic contact flows on three-dimensional manifolds.
-Many of these works used some ideas from \cite{kn:D}, however most of them followed a different approach, namely the so called functional-analytic approach initiated by the work of Blank, Keller and Liverani \cite{kn:BKL} which involves the study of the so called Ruelle-Perron-Frobenius operators $\di \ll_tg = \frac{g\circ \phi_{-t}}{|(\det d\phi_t)| \circ \phi_{-t} }$, $t\in \R$ (see e.g. the lectures of Liverani \cite{kn:L2} for a nice exposition of the main ideas).
+Many of the works mentioned above used some ideas from \cite{D}, however most of them followed a different approach, namely the so called functional-analytic approach initiated by the work of Blank, Keller and Liverani \cite{BKL} which involves the study of the so called Ruelle-Perron-Frobenius operators $\di \ll_tg = \frac{g\circ \phi_{-t}}{|(\det d\phi_t)| \circ \phi_{-t} }$, $t\in \R$ (see e.g. the lectures of Liverani \cite{L2} for a nice exposition of the main ideas).

-A similar approach, however studying Ruelle-Perron-Frobenius operators acting on currents, was used in a very recent paper by Giulietti, Liverani and Pollicott \cite{kn:GLP} where they proved some remarkable results.
+A similar approach, however studying Ruelle-Perron-Frobenius operators acting on currents, was used in a very recent paper by Giulietti, Liverani and Pollicott \cite{GLP} where they proved some remarkable results.
 For example, they established that for $C^\infty$ Anosov flows the Ruelle zeta function is meromorphic in the whole complex plane.